From the Greek, the word aneurysm means, "dilating or widening," which is exactly what happens to a blood vessel when aneurysm occurs.

 Rupture is not always fatal, however, and immediate treatment may save the patient's life.
 Surgery to clip the aneurysm or to insert a stint for blood flow may be indicated.
 This kind of surgery is said to be safe and effective and may be the best option to prevent future bleeding, water on the brain, and thinning of the arteries.

-Aneurysm can be caused by illness or injury, but some people are genetically predisposed to aneurysm due to poor elasticity of their arteries.
+The condition can be caused by illness or injury, but some people are genetically predisposed to aneurysm due to poor elasticity of their arteries.
 Other risk factors include blockages such as plaque, cigarette smoking, high blood pressure, and blood infections.
-Aneurysms develop wherever the pressure is the strongest, commonly in areas where blood vessels divide and branch off to other areas of the body.
+The condition develops wherever the pressure is the strongest, commonly in areas where blood vessels divide and branch off to other areas of the body.

-If an aneurysm is discovered, the doctor will recommend regular check ups to observe it, or suggest treatment if rupture is likely, based on the size and type of aneurysm.
+If an aneurysm is discovered, the doctor will recommend regular check ups to observe it, or suggest treatment if rupture is likely, based on the size and type.
 Treatment options may include medication to lower blood pressure, or surgery may be necessary, depending on the patient's overall health.